ScumbagScalawag/Git-Gud/README.md

 6. [Set your upstream location(s)](#upstream)
     - [Method 1](#m1)
     - [Method 2](#m2)
-7. Account for changes in "origin main" (the remote location for your project).
+7. [Pulling from Upstream](#pull): account for changes in the project since you've started your feature.
-In our case, you'll have to make sure you correctly set your upstream locations.
     1. Make sure you've made a commit in your feature branch at this point.
     There's nuance as to when you might *not* want to commit at this point, but, just... okay?
     2. Switch over to main: `git checkout main`